ZubairSanjrani/psl-score-predictor/README.md

-# PSL_score_predictor
+# PSL Score Predictor
 The PSL score predictor project is about predicting score of batting team.

 # python version 3.9
 # python libraries used